n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.telegram/index.md

 ## Get the Chat ID

+You can only use `@channelusername` on public channels.
+To interact with a Telegram group, you need that group's Chat ID.

+There are three ways to get that ID:

-Use the [Telegram Trigger](/integrations/builtin/trigger-nodes/n8n-nodes-base.telegramtrigger/) node in your workflow to get a Chat ID.
+1. From the Telegram Trigger: Use the [Telegram Trigger](/integrations/builtin/trigger-nodes/n8n-nodes-base.telegramtrigger/) node in your workflow to get a Chat ID.
 This node can trigger on different events and returns a Chat ID on successful execution.
+2. From your web browser: Open Telegram in a web browser and open the group chat.
+The group's Chat ID is the series of digits behind the letter "g."
+Prefix your group Chat ID with a `-` when you enter it in n8n.
+3. Invite Telegram's [@RawDataBot](https://t.me/RawDataBot){:target=_blank .external-link} to the group: Once you add it, the bot outputs a JSON file that includes a `chat` object.
+The `id` for that object is the group Chat ID.
+Then remove the RawDataBot from your group.

 ## Send more than 30 messages per second